-"Now I am sure," thought she,

-"Bell will be surprised, and my godmother will see she was right about my
+" Now I am fure," thought she, "Bell will be furprised, and my godmother will see she was right about my generofity."

-generosity."

-The doors of the wardrobe were opened with due ceremony, and the filigree basket appeared in all its glory."
+The doors of the wardrobe were opened with due ceremony, and the filigree basket appeared in all its glory.

-"Well, this is a charming present indeed!" said the godmother, who was one of the company; "My Rosamond knows how to make presents."
-And as she spoke she took hold of the basket, to lift it down to the admiring audience.
-Scarcely had she touched it, when, lo! the myrtle wreath, the medallions, all dropped-the basket fell to the ground, and only the handle remained in her hand.
+" Well, this is a charming present indeed!" faid the godmother, who was one of the company; "My Rofamond knows how to make prefents."
+And as the spoke she took hold of the basket, to lift it down to the admiring audience.
+Scarcely had the touched it when, lo! the myrtle wreath, the medallions, all dropped-the balket fell to the ground, and only the handle remained in her hand.